-In this section you will find details regrading the PE and sport premium funding.
+In this section you will find details regrading the PE (physical education) and sport premium funding.
 It includes:

 - how much funding we received

-- a full breakdown of how we spent the funding or will spend the funding
+- a full breakdown of how we’ve spent the funding or will spend the funding

 - the effect of the premium on pupils’ PE and sport participation and attainment

-- how we will make sure these improvements are sustainable
+- how we’ll make sure these improvements are sustainable

-- how many pupils within their year 6 cohort can do each of the following:
+- how many pupils within our Year 6 cohort can do each of the following: